JOELKUNDU/Zenc-command-line-file-encrypter-decryptor/README.md

 A command line cross platform File/Folder encryptor written in c++ and based on Crypto++ library

 How to use? <br>
+Method 1:
-Method 1: Take the .exe given in the release folder.
+Take the .exe given in the release folder.<br>
-          Paste it somewhere on your PC.
+Paste it somewhere on your PC.<br>
-          Press Shift and right-click there would be an option to open Powershell/cmd prompt Refer to the sample commands given bellow.
+Press Shift and right-click there would be an option to open Powershell/cmd prompt<br>
+Refer to the sample commands given bellow.<br>
+Method 2: <br>
-Method 2: Take the source file from the src file and paste it in an IDE.
+Take the source file from the src file and paste it in an IDE.<br>
-          Make sure u set the c++ standard to stdc++17 and have cryptopp installed compile and use the exe just like before.
+Make sure u set the c++ standard to stdc++17 and have cryptopp installed compile and use the exe just like before.<br>

 Encryption modes supported:
 1. AES-GCM with 2k tables